CraftAcademyLabs/ca_course/ionic/saving_and_retrieving_data.md

 At this stage we have a possibility to interact with the back and login to the mobile application.
 It is time to set up a mechanism to both save and retrieve our test results.

-We have an API endpoint in our beck-end that can take a POST and a GET request, right?
+We have an API endpoint in our back-end that can take a POST and a GET request, right?
 Let's build a service that will give us a way to access it.

 We will use [`ngResource`](https://docs.angularjs.org/api/ngResource) to access out API and perform our requests.